-Because Minnesota does not have any personnel tied 100% to particular program, Federal or State, a funding split is utilized for equipment purchases that are not 100% associated with MCSAP eligible work.
+^{}Because Minnesota does not have any personnel tied 100% to particular program, Federal or State, a funding split is utilized for equipment purchases that are not 100% associated with MCSAP eligible work.
 Minnesota has provided justification to our FMCSA State Program Manager to show the funding split justification, and it has been approved.
-For the vehicles that are assigned to our regular Troopers and CVIs who conduct CMV inspections, 63% of the cost is expensed to our MCSAP budget.
-The vehicles that are designated for our School Bus Inspectors will have 22% of the cost paid with MCSAP funds.
+For the vehicles that are assigned to our regular Troopers and CVIs who conduct CMV inspections, 66% of the cost is expensed to our MCSAP budget.
 The remaining funds for the purchase will be paid with our own State funding.
-This approved funding split, 63% MCSAP grant, and 37% State funding, is based on a review of the total number of regular hours each category of employee worked for a year.
+This approved funding split, 66% MCSAP grant, and 34% State funding, is based on a review of the total number of regular hours each category of employee worked for a year.
 All regular hours for each type of employee are tabulated in a spread sheet, with the exact percentage of time to each grant or funding calculated.
-These calculations produce the 63% and 37% funding split that has been approved.
-As a continued example, our School Bus Inspectors, despite having their primary focus on school bus inspections as part of the MCSAP eligible work, so 22% of the purchase of their vehicles will be charged to the MCSAP grant.
-Their MCSAP eligible time includes, but is not limited to, POST crash inspections, regular random inspections on CMVs, and motoroach inspections.
+These calculations produce the 66% and 34% funding split that has been approved.

-6 - Supplies
+Part 4 Section 6 - Supplies

 Supplies means all tangible property other than that described in §200.33 Equipment.
 A computing device is a supply if the acquisition cost is less than the lesser of the capitalization level established by the non-Federal entity for financial statement purposes or \$5,000, regardless of the length of its useful life.
-See also §§200.20 Computing devices and 200.33 Equipment.
+See also §200.20 Computing devices and §200.33 Equipment.

 Estimates for supply costs may be based on the same allocation as personnel.
 For example, if 35 percent of officers' salaries are allocated to this project, you may allocate 35 percent of your total supply costs to this project.
 A different allocation basis is acceptable, so long as it is reasonable, repeatable and logical, and a description is provided in the narrative.

-List a description of each item requested, including the number of each unit/item, the unit of measurement for the item, and the cost of each item/unit.
+Provide a description of each unit/item requested, including the quantity of each unit/item, the unit of measurement for the unit/item, the cost of each unit/item, and the percentage of time on MCSAP grant.

-Total Project Costs equal #of Units x Cost per Unit.
+Total Project Costs equal the Number of Units x Cost per Unit x Percentage of Time on MCSAP grant.